2024 Maserati GranTurismo Trofeo vs 2008 GranTurismo: Old School Meets New School

 2008 GranTurismo

-When it launched, the 2008 GranTurismo started at around $110,000.
-Today, you can snag a well-maintained used model for under $40,000, although maintenance costs can pile up faster than you can say “exotic Italian car.”
+At its introduction, in 2008, the GranTurismo had a base price of about $110,000.
+Today, a well-kept used model costs under $40,000, though maintenance expenses can get steeper faster than you can say “exotic Italian car.”

 2024 GranTurismo Trofeo

-Verdict: The 2008 model is the budget-friendly way to enjoy Maserati’s magic, while the Trofeo is for those who want the latest and greatest, price be damned.
+Judgment: The 2008 is the mass-market way to sample Maserati’s magic, while the Trofeo is for those who require the newest and best, regardless of price.

 Maserati GranTurismo Pros and Cons